sanjatkanjilal/hospital_onset_infection_analyses/README.md

 ### Scripts
 1. `HO_infxn_functions.R`

-    **Description:** Functions for pre-processing and cohort building for colonization pressure / hospital-onset infection analysis
+    **Description:** Functions for pre-processing and cohort building for environmental-level and patient-level analyses

     **Input Files**
     - None